The personnel file explained

 2. Control who accesses a personnel file

 Keeping an eye on external breaches is important, but you can’t ignore the threat of internal security breaches.
-By sticking to paper-based personnel files or internal networks there’s little to nothing you can do to prevent unauthorised access to location or information.
+By sticking to paper-based personnel files or internal networks there’s little to nothing you can do to prevent unauthorized access to location or information.

 3. Access to a personnel file is limited